varjak/deepQRS/README.md

 As deepQRS slides a prediction window throughout the ecg, it is suitable to be used online by being called repeatedly.

-Check example.m for an example on how to use it.
+Check example.m for a demonstration on how to use it.